The X-Files Collectible Card Game: Gen Con Demonstration Deck (1996)

 A couple hundred copies of this 60-card demonstration deck were used at Gen Con '96 to attract potential players.
 These demo decks were intended to be returned following the demonstration and subsequently destroyed, however some were not returned and have occasionally surfaced for sale on eBay and within Facebook groups dedicated to the game.
 There are two versions of the Gen Con demonstration deck, one that was banded together, and the other contained in a white box labelled "Top Secret/Classified".
-These cards possess number of unique features that make both versions of these rare decks highly sought after by fans and collectors, such as the following:
+These cards possess a number of unique features that make both versions of these rare decks highly sought after by fans and collectors, such as the following: